 They started out with “Keep On Loving You.”
-And for the final song the Moog Synthesizer was cranked up for “Ridin’ the Strom Out.”
+And for the final song the Moog Synthesizer was cranked up for “Ridin’ the Storm Out.”
 They closed out the show in rocking style.

 Styx was up last to close out the show.
 They entered the stage and quickly cranked up “Blue Collar Man.”
 You could tell they were ready to rock and weren’t going to be putting on an opera show.

 They then went into “The Grand Illusion” and “Too Much Time On My Hands.”
-They were spot-on with their songs compared to the studio records.
+They were spot-on with their songs compared to the studio recordings.

 Even the Dennis DeYoung sounding keyboard player, Lawrence Gowan, was great and very energetic.
 He was spectacular, especially during “Lady.”

 Tommy Shaw and James “JY” Young were monsters on guitar throughout the entire night.

 Even Chuck Panozzo, original bassist, made a guest appearance on a couple songs.

 They ended their set with a string of classics like “Fooling Yourself” and the hard rocking “Miss America,” sang by Young.
 They closed out the set with one of their biggest hits, “Come Sail Away.”

 Styx then came back out for the encore while red, white and blue confetti shot out of a cannon from the rafters.